 From 6 April 2014 all employees are required to go through a process of early conciliation with ACAS before a claim can be brought before the Tribunal.
 We can help in negotiating claims and ensuring that you have the best possibility of success should you wish to proceed to Tribunal.

-If you feel that you may be a victim of discrimination in the workplace or have any questions regarding discrimination, please contact a member of our Employment Team on 01279 755777 or contact Darren Hayward, Head of our Employment Team.
+If you feel that you may be a victim of discrimination in the workplace or have any questions regarding discrimination, please contact a member of our Employment Team on 01279 755777 or contact Gary Smith, Partner in our Employment Team.